xdevplatform/account-activity-dashboard/README.md

 Sample web app and helper scripts to get started with Twitter's premium Account Activity API (All Activities).
 Written in Node.js.
 Full documentation for this API can be found on developer.twitter.com [here](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).

+For the enterprise tier of the Account Activity API, please check out the [Enterprise Account Activity Dashboard sample app](https://github.com/twitterdev/account-activity-dashboard-enterprise).

 ## Dependencies

 * A Twitter app created on [developer.twitter.com](https://developer.twitter.com/en/apps), whitelisted for access to the Account Activity API